MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-network-debugging-of-a-virtual-machine-host.md

     Then restart this VM by running shutdown -r -t 0 from this command prompt.
     ```

+8. Use CRTL+C to copy the provided windbg output into the command buffer.
+Doing this avoids attempting to write down the long key value that is returned.

-8. Re-enable BitLocker and secure boot when you're done configuring the debugger settings.
+9. Re-enable BitLocker and secure boot when you're done configuring the debugger settings.

-9. Because a VM with enhanced session support can timeout when it is left in a breakpoint, disable *Enhanced session* support using the **View** pull down menu in the VM.
+10. Because a VM with enhanced session support can timeout when it is left in a breakpoint, disable *Enhanced session* support using the **View** pull down menu in the VM.

-10. The VM will be restarted after the debugger is loaded and running.
+11. The VM will be restarted after the debugger is loaded and running.
 This process is described next.

 ## <span id="Starting_the_Debugging_Session"></span><span id="starting_the_debugging_session"></span><span id="STARTING_THE_DEBUGGING_SESSION"></span>Starting the Debugging Session

-1. Copy the it into a notepad .txt file or the command buffer.

-2. To connect to the target PC paste the following in the non-virtual machine command window, where \<YourDebugPort\> is the port you selected above between 50000-50039, and \<YourKey\> is the unique key that was returned by KDNet above that you copied earlier.
+2. To connect to the target PC, use CTRL+V to paste in the main OS command window the windbg string that was returned by KDNet that you copied earlier.

     ```
     C:\Debuggers\windbg -k net:port=<YourDebugPort>,key=<YourKey>